Johru/Hero-Maze/README.md

 #### Setup

  1. in variables.ts, instances of Monsters are created and pushed to monsterList.
+A list of wall coordinates is created.
+ 2. the **setup()** pushes additional walls to the list corresponding to map boundaries.
+Then it runs the **init()** method for each monster.
+A random Skeleton is given the key (this.hasKey=true).
+ 3. after assets load, **updateGameState()** is called to render them for the first time.

+ #### Game loop